kaorusha/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The [model.py](model.py) file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The code in [model.py](model.py) uses a Python generator to generate data for training rather than storing the training data in memory (code line 17 to 47 and line 109 to 113).
+The file shows the pipeline I used for training,validating, and saving the convolution neural network model, and it contains comments to explain how the code works.

 Note: substitute the directory name of training data for `data/` in line 6 and line 30.